tamsky/rhodecode-enterprise-ce/docs/integrations/integrations.rst

 Integrations
 ------------

-Rhodecode supports integrations with external services for various events such as commit pushes and pull requests.
-Multiple integrations of the same type (eg. slack) can be added at the same time which is useful for example to post different events to different slack channels.
+Rhodecode supports integrations with external services for various events, such as commit pushes and pull requests.
+Multiple integrations of the same type can be added at the same time; this is useful for posting different events to different Slack channels, for example.

 Supported integrations
 ^^^^^^^^^^^^^^^^^^^^^^